alpha-xone/xbbg/js-xbbg-langgraph/README.md

 Dealer quote / BQR workflows in xbbg use fixed-income identifiers with a quote source, for example `/isin/<ISIN>@<QUOTE_SOURCE> <MARKET_SECTOR>`; use `xbbg_bqr` for that workflow and `xbbg_bdtick` for raw intraday ticks.

 Streaming surfaces are intentionally exposed only as bounded snapshot tools.
 Each snapshot requires `maxUpdates`, applies the configured `maxStreamUpdates`/`maxStreamWaitMs` caps, stops on count, timeout, or stream completion, and calls `unsubscribe(false)` unless `drain: true` is explicitly provided.
 The package does not expose open-ended async subscription iterators as agent tools.
 If collection succeeds but releasing the subscription fails, the snapshot result still returns the collected updates and reports the failure in an `unsubscribeError` field instead of discarding data.

+Arrow snapshot rows share one materialization allowance across all updates, not a fresh allowance for each table: at most `min(max(maxRows, maxContentRows), floor(maxResultNodes / 3))` rows are read before projection.
+Materialized rows are charged to the same aggregate node budget used for result bounding.
+An update cut short at this stage carries `rowCount`, `rows`, `truncated`, and a `truncation` diagnostic with `reason: "max_rows"` and `omittedRowsAtLeast`.
+A collection failure remains the primary thrown error even if unsubscribe also fails.

 ```ts
 import { createBloombergTools, createBdpTool } from "@xbbg/langgraph";